 Portlanders are known for being well-read, so start your little ones out right with a visit to one of our city’s best bookstores for kids.
 Whether you want to run in and grab a gift for a birthday party, or stay and relax for a while, there are plenty of independent bookstores in the metro area with curated collections for your itty bitty readers to explore.

 Green Bean Books, courtesy of Jennifer G. via Yelp

 This charming bookstore looks more like an enchanted house, and what’s inside is sure to delight.
 Based in the Alberta Arts District, Green Bean Books offers books for babies to adults.
 Plop down on the cozy couch with your kids and test run some books!
 Curios and novelties, including fake mustaches, finger puppets, and vintage vending machines, will also keep tykes entertained.
 You may also buy, sell or trade your books here, and enjoy their storytime every Tuesday morning and Thursday afternoon.

 Portland’s oldest independent children’s bookstore, A Children’s Place Bookstore has been keeping local families well-read for nearly 40 years.
 Generations of yesteryear have many fond memories of visiting this bookstore as children, and now they peruse the store’s titles with their own children in tow.
 In 2006 the store was expanded to include a large play area for kids as well as a stage area for visiting authors.
 Bibliophiles take note: ask about A Children’s Place’s frequent buyer program to qualify for discounts and free books.
-And mark your calendars for their storytime, every Thursday morning from 10:30 am – 11:00 am.
+And mark your calendars for their storytime, every Thursday morning at 10:30 a.m.

 1005 W Burnside St.